 Presidential elections are always contentious.
 But this year’s matchup between Republican nominee Donald Trump and Democratic nominee Hillary Clinton features a major party candidate — Trump — who won’t commit to accepting the results of the vote if he loses and has loudly and repeatedly claimed the election is rigged against him.

 “You get concerned when anyone tries to undermine the process like that,” said Llyn McCoy, director of the Greene County Board of Elections.
 “Elections are not rigged.”

-“Nobody can take this issue into their own hands,” he said.
-“You can’t just show up and try to inject yourself into the process.”
+“We welcome observers, but observers have to be registered observers and they have to follow the rules,” Husted said.
+“Nobody can take this issue into their own hands.
+You can’t just show up and try to inject yourself into the process.”

 Voter intimidation is a crime, said Benjamin C. Glassman, U.S. Attorney for the Southern District of Ohio.